Why a Modern Keyword Rankings and Visibility Report Is Essential in 2026

 Why can't I just use a standard rank tracker for my visibility report?

 Standard rank trackers are excellent for monitoring positions in traditional SERPs but typically lack the capability to track mentions and citations within AI Overviews or chatbot responses.
-A modern report requires specialized tools like Riff Analytics to capture this crucial AI search visibility data.
+A modern report requires specialized tools like Riff Analytics to capture AI search visibility data.

 What is the best way to present a keyword report to executives?